tylergaugler16/react-rails-boilerplate/README.md

 To setup configuring the react app to the backend for production, this might me what i [need](https://github.com/tylergaugler16/rails-react-typescript-docker-example/tree/master/frontend#advanced-configuration).

+To setup cloudFont this might be what i [need](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af)

 ## Further Details